CurveLlama/CurveLlama/Whitepaper.md

 ## 4.4 Community-Driven Governance

 CurveLlama prioritizes community involvement in decision-making processes.
-CLAMA token holders can propose and vote on protocol upgrades, risk management strategies, and other critical matters, ensuring a decentralized and inclusive governance model.
+CRL token holders can propose and vote on protocol upgrades, risk management strategies, and other critical matters, ensuring a decentralized and inclusive governance model.

 # 5. Security Measures